 My name is Mark.
 I am 50 years old.
 I live with my 82-year-old mother, Sylvia.
 We lost my father and my brother years ago.
 We don't have any other family, so we have always been close.

 We went everywhere together.
 Just like a double-act, we were rarely seen out without each other.
 We are not just a mother and son, but a brother and sister, best friends, soul mates.

-Receiving a dementia diagnosis
+Receiving an Alzheimer's diagnosis

 Alzheimer's caught up with us in December 2016.
 My mum was diagnosed with multifactorial Alzheimer's disease.
 This also triggered epileptic fits.

-Our treating team were great and did their very best for us.
+Our treating team was great and did their very best for us.
 But my Mum was succumbing fast to this debilitating disease.
 It felt like we were trapped by an incoming tide and there was no way out.

 The doctors prescribed various medications.
 The problem was the medication only slowed down the degeneration.
 It was unlikely to stop it or reverse it.
 My mum was already on more than her fair share of medication for other ailments.

 We decided to embark on some research to see if there was any merit in trying alternative treatments.
-You know the sort of thing, vitamin supplements, a healthy diet and exercise etc.
+You know the sort of thing, vitamin supplements, a healthy diet and exercise, etc.

 Our dementia adviser was our initial point of contact and kindly provided us with a load of help and support.
 I got hold of various books written by experts.
 I spent many late nights trawling the internet for remedies to help my mum.

-We both decided we weren't going to take this lying down and, if we were going down, we were weren't going without a fight.
+We both decided we weren't going to take this lying down and, if we were going down, we weren't going without a fight.